1. One-time passwords

 The crack time is an estimation of the time needed for a hacker to guess (brute force) your password.
 SafeInCloud uses the Zxcvbn estimation algorithm developed at Dropbox: https://tech.dropbox.com/2012/04/zxcvbn-realistic-password-strength-estimation/

 You can see all your cards with weak passwords by switching the Weak Passwords label via the side menu.
-These cards are also marked with red exclamation signs.
+These cards are also marked with the corresponding icon.

 4. Password history